ankit/see/README.markdown

 #See

 See is a visualization tool to explore [bicluster](http://en.wikipedia.org/wiki/Biclustering) connections.
-Currently we are testing the tool with only two data sets (Crescent and Atlantic Storm).

-It is built using the awesome [d3](http://mbostock.github.com/d3/) library!
+##Implementation

+We currently visualize datasets that are output from the Minevis data format.
+The data is loaded into MySQL and we use the ORM code within the preprocessing/ folder to flatten the database of biclusters and bicluster connections into CSV files that can then be read using javascript.
+We use the [d3](http://mbostock.github.com/d3/) library for javascript visualization.

 ##Code Styling Rules